AMIT-9632/Sales-Analysis-using-SQL-and-PowerBI/README.md

 ### 1. Data Cleaning in SQL

 The first stage of the project focuses on preparing the AdventureWorks dataset for analysis.
-This typically includes inspecting tables, handling inconsistencies, selecting relevant columns, and writing SQL queries to produce structured analytical outputs [web:2][web:4].
+This typically includes inspecting tables, handling inconsistencies, selecting relevant columns, and writing SQL queries to produce structured analytical outputs.

 ### 2. Data Analysis in SQL

 After cleaning, SQL is used to analyze patterns in the data.
-Typical analysis areas include sales performance, customer behavior, product trends, and other business metrics that can support decision-making [web:2].
+Typical analysis areas include sales performance, customer behavior, product trends, and other business metrics that can support decision-making.

 ### 3. Visualization in Power BI

 The cleaned and analyzed data is then imported into Power BI to build dashboards.
-Power BI enables interactive filtering, visual comparison, and a more intuitive understanding of trends and performance across different business dimensions [web:2].
+Power BI enables interactive filtering, visual comparison, and a more intuitive understanding of trends and performance across different business dimensions.

 ## Project Features